MicrosoftDocs/WindowsCommunityToolkitDocs/docs/gaze/GazeControls.md

 ```

 ### Features

-The GazeFilePicker dialog supports the following features:
+Both dialogs support a common set of features:

 * Enumerate files and folders in the directories the application has permission to access and display them in a gaze friendly large icon view.
 * Ability to navigate folders using gaze or gaze + switch.
 * Ability to set the file filter type to show only the files matching a specific set of extensions.
 * Ability to define a set of folders as "favorite" starting points for the application
 * A gaze friendly scroll bar.

-* When the GazeFilePicker is used in save mode, it supports creating new folders and allows specifying a new filename using a gaze friendly keyboard.
+### GazeFileOpenPicker
+`GazeFileOpenPicker` supports the selection and opening of existing files and does not support creation of new folders or files.

+### GazeFileSavePicker
+`GazeFileSavePicker` supports the following additional capabilities:
+* Creation of new folders
+* Ability to choose a new filename in a keyboard layout that is optimized for entering file names with gaze
+* An additional warning dialog is displayed when an existing file is about to be overwritten.

 ### Sample Code